DAVID and ADRIAN DENT

 In 2015 David met his partner Zorica who has recently started a small fashion business www.ascendancejewellery.com which specialises in retro fashion designs original vintage pieces and jewellery and millinery.
 With this collaboration David has developed his fashion interests and they jointly exhibit at Goodwood Revival etc..and Zorica is his inspiration as a model.

 In 2017 David Adrian and Zorica did a showcase Fashion show and Art Exhibition in Prague.

-David and Adrian now mainly exhibit at Cheostow Races and point to points, plus evebts such as Puncles town Festival with Alan Redmond Fine Art their agent there.
+David and Adrian now mainly exhibit at Chepstow Races and point to points, plus events such as Punchestown Festival with Alan Redmond Fine Art their agent there.

-Art agent in Prague is Christian Richner bloodstock and Prague Racecourse director Petr Drahos
+Art agents in Prague are Christian Richner Bloodstock and Prague Racecourse director Petr Drahos .

 They set up the grass roots opposition 'Save Kempton Park Campaign' at news the track may be sold, and see it as a mistake to close London's racecourse when it has a potential catchment of 15 million people, citing more sophisticated

 promotion of racing as the way forward to improve attendance there.
 Their support of their local course Chepstow is well known and they have been active in helping to improve attendance there in the last few years with a variety of initiatives working with Racecourse manager Phil Bell and his team. .